-The majority of Aberdeenshire Council Cultural Services’ collection of Banff silver is on display at Banff Museum.
+The majority of Aberdeenshire Council Museums Service's collection of Banff silver is on display at Banff Museum.
 A silver bullet teapot, possibly made by George Leith on a visit to Banff in 1700, is an exceptionally fine piece of Scottish provincial silver.
 The town’s recent revival of silversmithing has sparked a resurgence of interest in Banff silver.

 The present museum and library building were built in 1902.
-Banff Preservation and Heritage Society currently run this museum in partnership with Aberdeenshire Museums Service.
-The museum is in the same building as the library and after a major refurbishment there is now a lift giving access to the museum on the 1st floor.
+Banff Preservation and Heritage Society currently run this museum in partnership with Aberdeenshire Council Museums Service.
+The museum is in the same building as the library, and after a major refurbishment there is now a lift giving access to the museum on the first floor.

 The museum is open from 10.30am - 2pm every Thursday, Friday and Saturday.
 It can also be opened by appointment.